 How naïve is that?
 I refuse to think it naïve.
 Truth isn’t always comfortable.
 There are times when telling the truth entails risk and takes courage.
 Likely, the more courage it takes to tell the truth, the more important it is to be truthful.
 This is where “even if it leads to your death,” resonates.

 Both virtue and vice take root in small things – the numerous and frequent opportunities in daily life to uphold or to violate the person we aspire to be.
 The important bit – the catalyst perhaps – is the act of making a conscious commitment.
 Living up to it is each person’s own personal jihad.
-Prevailing in this jihad is its own reward; there is nothing quite like earning your own self-respect and approval.
-It stays with you forever.
+Prevailing in this jihad is its own reward; there is nothing quite like earning your own approval and self-respect.
+It may stay with you forever.

 Even if we can’t all be saints and muster the courage to tell the whole truth on every occasion, making the commitment and keeping it alive will help us to rise up to important occasions.
 At the very least, it should keep us off the slippery slope of habitual and casual lying.
 This would certainly be an improvement, and our world really can use all the improvement we can spare.